 Turn the Instant Pot on Sauté mode.
 Wait 1 minute till the inner pot is hot and melt butter/ghee in it.
 Add chopped onion, sauté for 30 seconds.
 Add ginger-garlic and sauté another 30 seconds.
 (If adding together, sauté for a minute).

-Add tomato paste and spices.
+Add tomato paste and the Berbere seasoning / spice mix.
 Stir well.
 Add rinsed and drained lentils, water and stir.
 Press "cancel", close the lid and hit Manual, High-Pressure for 5 minutes.
 Wait for Natural release of pressure.

 Open the Instant pot lid after natural pressure release (NPR).
 Finish the dish with a light squeeze of lime juice.
 Check for seasoning.
 If you like the lentils to be more mushy, use a whisk and stir till you reach a desired consistency.
 Serve with couscous with a garden salad dressed with fresh lemon vinaigrette, or, the traditional sourdough flatbread, Injera.